OAbouHajar/projectEIH/eih-raspberrypi-body-detect/README.md

 Hardware Collaboration
 ------------

-To have the best performance of your hardware the follwing instractions should be followed:
+To have the best performance of your hardware the following instructions should be followed:

 **IR Break Beam Sensor LEDs**
 * Sensor one should be connected to GIPO 4 PIN(7)